h1376h/MLCourse/ML_Obsidian_Vault/Lectures/6/Quiz/L6_4_Quiz.md

 #### Task
 1. Pre-pruning always produces smaller trees than post-pruning for the same dataset
-2. Cost-complexity pruning with α = 0 will always result in the full unpruned tree
+2. Cost-complexity pruning with $\alpha = 0$ will always result in the full unpruned tree
 3. Reduced error pruning requires a separate validation set to make pruning decisions
 4. Cross-validation can completely eliminate bias in pruning parameter selection
 5. L1 regularization can be directly applied to decision tree nodes like in linear models